NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 <img src="/images/post1-creating-library-angular/screenshot-9.png">

-Post successful build, open your browser on http://localhost:4200/ You will see a simple page displaying the project heading.
+Post successful build, open any preferred browser on http://localhost:4200/.
+We will see a simple page displaying the project heading.

 <img src="/images/post1-creating-library-angular/screenshot-10.png" class="fit image">

-To see how workitems look, run the below command.
+To see how workitems look, run below command.
 I have not used a separate port for "workitems".
 But you can go ahead and use a different port in order to see the two applications in the browser.

 {% highlight ruby %}
 ng serve workitems
 {% endhighlight %}

-To use a particular port you can run:
+To use a particular port we can run:

 {% highlight ruby %}
 ng serve workitems — port 4202